Radial limits of solutions to elliptic partial differential equations: PDE's

 \begin{theorem} Let $\Omega$ be a domain in $\R^n, \, n\ge 3,$ and $L$ an operator as above in $\Omega.$ Let $F$ be a closed polar subset of $\Omega$ and $C$ a chaplet in $\Omega.$ Then $E=F\cup C$ is an $L-$Carleman set in $\Omega.$ \end{theorem}

-One way to prove the theorem would be to show that $L$ is the Laplace-Beltrami operator for a Riemannian metric on $\Omega.$ The theorem would then simply be special cases of Theorem \ref{BG}.
+One way to prove the theorem would be to show that $L$ is the Laplace-Beltrami operator for a Riemannian metric on $\Omega.$ The theorem would then simply be a special case of Theorem \ref{BG}.
 We, however, prefer to give a direct proof in the next subsection.